mozilla/Bugzilla-ETL/README.md

   * Have MySQL installed (no Bugzilla schema required)
   * Have timezone database installed ([instructions](./tests/resources/mySQL/README.md))
+  * Have an ElasticSearch (v 0.90) cluster to hold the test results
   * A complete ```test_settings.json``` file to point to the resources ([example](./resources/settings/test_settings.json))
   * Use pypy for 4x the speed: ```pypy .\tests\test_etl.py --settings=test_settings.json```